linmx0130/PaperNotes/notes.md

+### Semantic Object Parsing with Graph LSTM
+* Authros: Xiaodan Liang, Xiaohui Shen, Jiashi Feng, Liang Lin, Shuicheng Yan
+* Index: ECCV 2016, arXiv 1603.07063
+* Reading date: 10/03/2017
+* Categories: Computer Vision, Machine Learning
+* Tag: Semantic parsing

+This work proposed Graph LSTM, which is able to replace CRF in existing computer vision task.
+The information propagation is based on the operations of LSTM.
+Compared to existing LSTM variants, Graph LSTM is more general and more suitable for semantic parsing task.
+The adaptive forget gate used in this model which make the nodes pay different attention on different neighbors is a new idea for LSTM design.

+The experiments are performed on 4 challenging semantic parsing task, and show that Graph LSTM-based outperforms previous models significantly in all tasks.

 ### Learning from Noisy Labels with Distillation
 * Authors: Yuncheng Li, Jianchao Yang, Yale Song, Liangliang Cao, Jiebo Luo, Jia Li
 * Index: arXiv 1703.02391